mattdeak/street-signs/readme.md

 ### Evaluating an Experiment
 To evaluate an experiment on a test set after running, simply use `python evaluate_experiment.py --spec PATH_TO_SPEC --test-dataset DATASET_NAME`.
 If left blank, `test-dataset` will default to `svhn_noextra`.

+### Models Used
+Saved models are located in `saved_models`.
+They map to the paper as:

+simple01_noise_extra = 'Model 1'
+vgg01_noise_extra = 'Model 2'
+vggpretrained01_noise_extra= 'Model 3'

+Their corresponding specifications can be found in the experiments folder.